 Set work-time and family-time boundaries.

 Know which times of the day you will be spending at your job and which with your family.
-Try not to mix the two because it can divided focus.
+Try not to mix the two because it can divide focus.
 It should be effectively communicated to whomever you work with that you have kids and a house to take care of as well and cannot be at their beck and call all the time.
 Do not work with clients (if your job entails taking on clients) that cannot understand this as it creates unnecessary stress in both spheres of life.

 Set up a routine.
 You would have to navigate work around your children’s schedules.
 Knowing your day inside out can help you plan your free time productively.
 You can then tackle tasks accordingly.
 Time intensive tasks can be delegated to night time or early morning when you’ll be by yourself for longer whereas quicker ones can be done during the kids’ nap times.